techquest/verve-payment-sdk-android/README.md

-Using Verve Payment Android SDK
+Using Verve Payment SDK for Android
 ================================================================

 Verve payment android SDK lets you easily add payment capability into your Android application.
 The steps below describe how you can go about integrating the SDK into your application.

-Registering you application on the Developer Console
+Registering your application on the Developer Console
 ----------------------------------------------------

 To begin integration with the Verve payment android SDK, you have to register your application on the Developer Console.To do this, follow the steps below: